Why study international relations: Benefits & career paths

 Located in a city that blends historical heritage with modern day innovations, the University not only provides an inspiring academic experience but also immerses students in a culturally rich environment.

-If you’re looking to progress to a degree in international relations but aren’t sure how to get started, consider the International Year One in International Relations at Leeds International Study Centre, for progression to the University of Leeds.
+If you’re looking to progress to a degree in international relations but aren’t sure how to get started, consider the International Year One in International Relations and Global Development at Leeds International Study Centre, for progression to the University of Leeds.
 A great starting point for international students, this programme is designed to equip you with the knowledge and skills necessary to transition smoothly into the second year of your undergraduate degree.

 During this initial year, you will learn about the intricacies of international relations, understanding the geopolitical dynamics that shape our world today.
 The programme lays a firm foundation, providing you a thorough understanding of key concepts and theories, preparing you for the exciting world of international politics and relationships.